From Seeing to Doing: Bridging Reasoning and Decision for Robotic Manipulation: Experiments

 \subsection{Evaluation of Spatial Understanding and Reasoning Capabilities}

 \textbf{Benchmarks and Baselines.} \textit{General Spatial Reasoning Capabilities:} We evaluated general spatial reasoning capabilities using five popular benchmarks: CVBench~\cite{tong2024cambrian1}, BLINK~\cite{fu2024blink}, CRPE~\cite{wang2025all}, SAT~\cite{ray2024sat}, and EmbSpatial-Bench~\cite{du2024embspatial}.
-These benchmarks encompass 15 subtasks measuring various spatial competencies including counting, spatial relationships, distance estimation and so on.
-We included two leading closed-source models: GPT-4o~\cite{hurst2024gpt} and GPT-4V as performance reference.
-Subsequently, we conducted comparative analyses against other open-source spatial enhanced MLLMs, including LLaVA-1.5~\cite{liu2023improved}, SAT-Dynamic~\cite{ray2024sat}, RoboPoint~\cite{yuan2024robopoint}, and ASMv2~\cite{wang2025all}, all with 13B parameters. \textit{Object and Free Region Reference Capabilities:} Following \citet{yuan2024robopoint}, we assessed embodied spatial capabilities using the RoboRefIt~\cite{lu2023vl} and Where2Place~\cite{yuan2024robopoint} benchmarks.
+These benchmarks encompass 15 subtasks measuring various spatial competencies.
+We included two leading closed-source models: GPT-4o and GPT-4V as performance reference.
+Subsequently, we conducted comparative analyses against other open-source spatial enhanced MLLMs, including LLaVA-1.5~\cite{liu2023improved}, SAT-Dynamic~\cite{ray2024sat}, RoboPoint~\cite{yuan2024robopoint}, and ASMv2~\cite{wang2025all}, all with 13B parameters. \textit{Object and Free Region Reference Capabilities:} We assessed embodied spatial capabilities using the RoboRefIt~\cite{lu2023vl} and Where2Place~\cite{yuan2024robopoint} benchmarks.
 We compared mainstream closed-source models and MLLM for enhancing spatial abilities~(SpatialBot~\cite{cai2024spatialbot}, SpaceLLaVA~\cite{chen2024spatialvlm}, and RoboBrain~\cite{ji2025robobrain}).
-We used the proportion of predicted points within specified objects/regions as the accuracy metric.
-For models without point output support, we asked models to output bounding boxes of target objects/free space regions, then sampled evenly within these bounding boxes. \textit{Spatial Affordance and Visual Trace Capabilities:} We utilized our VABench to evaluate the capabilities.
-We found very few models with this capability for Visual Trace prediction, so we trained an end-to-end prediction baseline model using a pre-trained DINOv2~\cite{oquab2023dinov2} encoder coupled with a multi-layer transformer~\cite{vaswani2017attention} architecture to predict visual trajectories, trained on the same visual trajectory data, named \textit{DINOv2 Predictor}.
+We used the proportion of predicted points within specified regions as the accuracy metric.
+For models without point output support, we asked models to output bounding boxes of target regions, then sampled evenly within these bounding boxes. \textit{Spatial Visual Aids Capabilities:} We utilized our VABench to evaluate the capabilities.
+We found few models with this capability for Visual Trace prediction, so we also trained an end-to-end prediction baseline model using a pre-trained DINOv2~\cite{oquab2023dinov2} encoder coupled with transformer~\cite{vaswani2017attention} architecture to predict visual trajectories, trained on the same visual trajectory data, named \textit{DINOv2 Predictor}.
 We conducted this comparison to demonstrate the advantages of our reasoning-based FSD approach.
-More detailed descriptions of benchmarks and baselines are provided in \cref{app:benchmarks and baselines}.
+More experimental details are provided in App. \ref{app:benchmarks and baselines}.